ElektraInitiative/libelektra/doc/INSTALL.md

 make package
 ```

-which will create a package for distributions where a Generator is implemented.
+which will create packages for distributions where a Generator is implemented.

 You can find the generated packages in the `packages` directory of the build directory.